 What hybrid should I grow?

-Pioneer has the most extensive range of proven hybrids in all regions and growing environments.
+Pioneer has the most extensive range of proven maize silage seeds in all regions and growing environments.
 To determine the best hybrid for your growing environment,

 When is the best time of year to feed-out maize silage?